KELVI23/Fraud-Detection/README.md

 Using financial data to predict if a credit card transaction is fraudulent or not.
 It is a binary classification problem i.e a transaction belongs to the positive class (1) if it is a fraud, otherwise it belongs to the negative class (0).

-The majority of the transactions are normally legitimate and only a small fraction are non-legitimate.
-The current dataset: only 492 transactions out of 284,807 are fraudulent (the positive class - the frauds - accounts for 0.172% of all transactions).
+Only a small portion of the transactions are often illegal, with the bulk being legal.
+In the current dataset, there are only 492 fraudulent transactions out of 284,807 total transactions (or 0.172% of all transactions fall into the positive class of frauds).

-Note: For confidentiality reasons, the original names of most features are anonymized V1, V2 ..
-V28.
-The values of these features are the result of a PCA transformation and are numerical.
-The feature 'Class' is the target variable and it takes two values: 1 in case of fraud and 0 otherwise.
-For more information about the dataset please visit this webpage: [DataSource](https://www.kaggle.com/mlg-ulb/creditcardfraud)
+Note: Most feature names have been given anonymous V1, V2,...
+V28 designations due to confidentiality concerns.
+These characteristics' values are numerical and the outcome of a PCA transformation.
+Target variable 'Class' has two possible values: 1 in cases of fraud and 0 in all other cases.
+Visit this website for more details about the dataset: [DataSource](https://www.kaggle.com/mlg-ulb/creditcardfraud)